g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

-# How to integrate Lightning CSS with Build Tools for Bundling
+# How to integrate Lightning CSS with Build Tools

 A little, light, and model-like [CSS](https://en.wikipedia.org/wiki/CSS) platform configured to expedient front-end growth by the way it has a set of several elements and standby categories.
 For web users, [Lightning CSS](https://lightningcss.dev/) was designed with speed tailoring to build today’s interfaces in the shortest time.
 Modern web development workflows are almost incomplete without build tools like [Webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/), [Gulp](https://gulpjs.com/), and [Rollup](https://rollupjs.org/) because of their diverse applications.
 These build tools help automate repetitive tasks hence saving time while enhancing collaboration among developers.